Facts and Figures

 The company we keep

-- The U-M Cancer Center is one of only 41 centers in the United States to earn the National Cancer Institute's "comprehensive" designation.
-This, the highest designation in the understanding and treatment of cancer, confirms our commitment to outstanding clinical care, wide-ranging research initiatives, education, outreach and the training of tomorrow's cancer experts.
+- The U-M Cancer Center is one of only 47 centers in the United States to earn the National Cancer Institute's "comprehensive" designation.
+This prestigious designation reflects our wide-ranging research initiatives, including translating new discoveries from the laboratory to our patients.
+We also conduct research to better prevent or control cancer and provide patient education, community outreach and training for tomorrow's cancer experts.

-- Among more than 900 hospitals considered, the University of Michigan ranks 24th on the U.S. News list of best hospitals for cancer - Michigan ranks highest among institutions in the Midwest, and is the only hospital in the state to rank in the top 50.
+- Among more than 900 hospitals considered, the University of Michigan ranks 28th on the U.S. News list of best hospitals for cancer - Michigan is the only hospital in the state to rank in the top 50.

 Confidence that comes with experience